mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/install/air-gapped-dkp/index.md

    _Note: this script is slightly different than the Kommander load script and has different image registry filters._

-   Based on the network latency between the environment of script execution and the Docker registry as well as the disk speed, this can take a while to upload all the images to your image registry.
+   Based on the network latency between the environment of script execution, the Docker registry, and the disk speed, this can take a while to upload all the images to your image registry.

 ### Install Kaptain